singnet/Hate-Speech-Triton/README.md

 [PyTorch](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html)

-You can get ONNX model for this service here: [Download](https://snet-open-models.s3.amazonaws.com/hate-speech-detection/model.onnx) You should place this file inside hatespeech_repo/hate_speech_detection/1/ folder
+You can get ONNX model for this service here: [Download](https://snet-open-models.s3.amazonaws.com/hate-speech-detection/model.onnx)

+You should place this file inside hatespeech_repo/hate_speech_detection/1/ folder

-<a name="repo"><h3>2.Organization of the service repository</h3></a>
+<a name="repo"><h3>2.
+Organization of the service repository</h3></a>
 The repository should look like:
 ```
 hatespeech_repo/